MICHELIN Primacy 4 - Long Lasting Performance

 2017: used tires, the true test of performance

 Braking on wet or dry ground, lateral grip on wet ground and rolling resistance...
-The May 2017 tests at our Ladoux technology center confirmed that a high quality tire maintains its performance when worn.
+The May 2017 tests at our Ladoux technology center confirmed that a tire designed for lasting performance can maintain its performance when worn.
 There’s no reason to replace it early.
 Because new tire performance does not predict used tire performance, Michelin now recommends testing used tires.